fauu/Kamite/README.md

   ]
 }

 # For development only.
-See the "Development" section of the Readme
+See the "Development" page in the Wiki
 dev {
   serveStaticInDevMode = false
 }